michbuett/alchemy.js/README.md

 bower install michbuett-alchemy
 ```

 ## How do I use it?
 You can take look at the examples:
 - [todo-ecs](https://github.com/michbuett/todo-ecs) - The [TodoMVC](http://todomvc.com/) application built using an [Entity-Component-System](http://entity-systems.wikidot.com/)
+- [alchemy-todo](https://github.com/michbuett/alchemy-todo) - A more tradional, MVC-based approach that also features some FRP mechanisms